Outlook-Express-Backup.Com - download a handy utility to backup your Outlook Express emails and settings.

 Steelband Association

-HISTORY: Establishment history of PANCH Swiss Steelband
+history of PANCH Swiss Steelband Association

-Switzerland - The history of the
+Switzerland - The history of the Caribbean

-Steelbands of Switzerland developed.
-Since that time the number of the
+of Switzerland developed.
+Since that time the number of the Steelbands

-Steelbands in Switzerland have grown continuously.
+in Switzerland have grown continuously.

 Today there are over 150 steelbands.
-No country except Trinidad and
+No country except Trinidad

-Tobago has as many Steelbands per inhabitant
+and Tobago has as many Steelbands per inhabitant

 as Switzerland.